European Car of the Year: 2010s

-The Volkswagen Polo supermini had been around in several forms since its launch in the mid-1970s, but the all-new version launched in 2009 was the first generation of Polo to win the award in 2010, and the second Volkswagen model to win the award.
+The Volkswagen Polo supermini had been around in several forms since its launch in the mid-1970s, but the Polo V launched in 2009 was the first generation of Polo to win the award in 2010 and the second Volkswagen model to win the award.

-Then came two years of success for battery electric cars, with the British-built Nissan Leaf and United States-built (Opel) Vauxhall Ampera/Chevrolet Volt winning the 2011 and 2012 award respectively.
+Then came two years of success for battery electric cars, with the British-built Nissan Leaf and United States-built Opel/Vauxhall Ampera/Chevrolet Volt winning the 2011 and 2012 award respectively.

-The Volkswagen Golf (having previously won in 1992) then joined the Renault Clio with the distinction of two wins in the contest when the MK7 version won the 2013 award.
+The Volkswagen Golf (having previously won in 1992) then joined the Renault Clio with the distinction of two wins in the contest when the Golf VII won the 2013 award.
 One of the Golf's key rivals, the Peugeot 308, was the next winner in 2014.
-A year later in 2015, the Volkswagen Passat was awarded.
+In 2015, the Volkswagen Passat was awarded.
 In 2016, the Opel/Vauxhall Astra, another key rival to the Golf, became the third automobile to win the award twice, having previously won in 1985.

-In 2017, Peugeot won with the fifth time with the crossover 3008, marking the first time an SUV winning the award.
+In 2017, Peugeot won fifth time with the 3008, marking the first time an SUV winning the award.

 The 2018 winner is for a Swedish manufacturer for the first time in the history of the competition, with the Volvo XC40 winning.

-For the first time in the award's history, the Jaguar I-Pace and Alpine A110 both scored a tie with 250 points.
+For the first time in the awards' history, the Jaguar I-Pace and Alpine A110 both scored a tie with 250 points.
 Therefore, the winner had to be determined by the number of first place votes.
 The 2019 winner was the Jaguar with 18 votes compared to the Alpine with 16 votes.
 This mark the first time Jaguar wins the award, despite Jaguar's retail sales worldwide started to decline since 2019.